About

 Edgewood Wild: About this Website

 This website consists, for now, of about 70 first-approximation “windows” on the Living World, each a short essay.
-Forty-five of these re-examine western cultural assumptions in light of the newly imposed Pandoracenean imperatives.
+Forty-five of these re-examine western cultural assumptions in light of newly imposed Pandoracenean imperatives.
 Most of the remaining ones introduce talking points for trailside chats and campfire conversations.

 UniverseWeather TalkThe WildGaianismBook of Edgewood